Why Rock Music Is Dead and What You Can Do About It

 If this were an isolated incident I could let it go, but this world we live in seems to be increasingly dominated by such performers.
 Trendy pop singers have always been around, but in the past there has always been a balance between the pop world and the rock world.
 Today, pop stars dominate, and like a biblical plague of locusts they are everywhere.

-What has changed in the past decade or so?
+What has changed in the past few decades?
 Where have all the rock stars gone?
 Whatever happened to the days when to be successful at music you had to be, well, a musician?
 Does anyone play guitar anymore?
 And, no, Taylor Swift doesn’t count.

 The Way Things Used to Be